Select Plant Genetics to Help You Manage Risks

 Understanding – and acknowledging – the depth of the genetics will pay dividends.
 I’m a very big believer in planting agronomically-stable products on a percentage of your acres.
 As margins thin, I look for hybrids with proven stability.
 I know each farmer has his or her own beliefs, but one thing we have in common is that we’re all trying to manage risk.

 Some risks are outside our control, but we can reduce risk with our input choices.
-For example:

 - Disease– Select hybrids with superior disease resistance, especially to foliar leaf diseases, if you aren’t planning on investing in a foliar fungicide.